10 Useful Products That Make RV Life Much Easier

-There are two things that make me want to spend money on a new RV product, and those are usefulness and versatility.
-There just isn’t room for items that don’t get used on a regular basis, and the more reasons to lug around an item, the better (hence why we’re in love with our Instant Pot!).
+There are two things that make me want to spend money on a new RV product: usefulness and versatility.
+There is no room for items that don’t get used on a regular basis, and the more reasons to lug around an item, the better.

-We shopped around for new RV essentials and found some really useful items that should be in every rig.
-These must-have items will give you extra space where you need it the most!
+We shopped around for new RV products and found some really useful items that should be in every rig.
+These must-haves will give you extra space where you need it the most.

 1. A stovetop cover for extra counter space

-Some RV kitchens come with a stovetop cover, while others could use the extra space for meal prep.
+Some RV kitchens come with a stovetop cover, while others could use the extra space.
 These hardwood covers fit over most 3 or 4-burner stoves and include a cutting mat to protect the finish.
 You can set them up in minutes by attaching their rubber feet to the grates.